hyperledger-archives/fabric/docs/Setup/NodeSDK-setup.md

 ### Chaincode Deployment Directory Structure

 To have the chaincode deployment succeed in network mode, you must properly set up the chaincode project outside of your Hyperledger Fabric source tree.
-These instructions will demonstrate how to properly set up the directory structure to deploy *chaincode_example02* in network mode.
+The following instructions will demonstrate how to properly set up the directory structure to deploy *chaincode_example02* in network mode.

 The chaincode project must be placed under the `$GOPATH/src` directory.
 For example, the [chaincode_example02](https://github.com/hyperledger/fabric/blob/master/examples/chaincode/go/chaincode_example02/chaincode_example02.go) project should be placed under `$GOPATH/src/` as shown below.